The Ergodic Capacity of Phase-Fading Interference Networks: Introduction

 where $C_\Sigma$ is the sum-capacity of the network, $K$ is the number of users and $\mbox{SNR}$ is the signal to noise power ratio.
 A limitation of this approach is that while the degrees of freedom characterizations are dependent on the number of users through the capacity pre-log, they cannot be directly used to identify scaling laws with the number of users for any finite SNR.
 For finite SNR, the $o(\log(SNR))$ approximation error term can contain potentially arbitrary dependence on the number of users. \item{\bf Network Scaling Laws:} The focus is on large networks, with the number of nodes approaching infinity \cite{Gupta_Kumar, Ozgur_Leveque_Tse}.
-This approach offers fundamental insights into group routing and scheduling protocols.
+This approach, essentially, offers fundamental insights into both scheduling (dense networks) and routing (extended networks) issues.
 The goal is to obtain approximations of the logarithm of the capacity within $o(\log(K))$.
 A recent representative result from this approach is the characterization

 for a dense network of $K$ users \cite{Ozgur_Leveque_Tse}.
-A limitation of this approach is that the dependence on SNR is entirely lost in this perspective. \end{enumerate} In this work, we explore the exact ergodic capacity of an interference network, with arbitrary number of users and arbitrary SNR.
+A limitation of this approach is that the dependence on SNR is entirely lost in this perspective. \end{enumerate} In this work, we explore the exact ergodic capacity of an interference network, with arbitrary number of users and arbitrary SNR, albeit with the limiting assumption that the fading process is restricted primarily to phase variations while the channel magnitudes are held fixed.
 Combining the achievability results based on the recently proposed ergodic interference alignment scheme \cite{Nazer_Gastpar_Jafar_Vishwanath} with a converse argument based on a notion of bottleneck states introduced in this work, we find that the ergodic setting is surprisingly tractable and allows accurate and simple network capacity characterizations for broad classes of interference networks including many cases commonly considered.
 For large, dense networks it also provides a scaling law:

 In other words,